heroku/node-heroku-client/docs/dyno.md

 ### `name`

-*the name of this process on this app.*
+*the name of this process on this app*

 Example | Serialized? | Type
 --- | --- | ---